For a trader, winning is extremly dangerous if you haven't learned how to monitor and control yourself.

 China/HK

-China stocks surged in a holiday-shortened week as optimism about Beijing’s comprehensive support measures offset disappointing data.
-The Shanghai Composite Index(SSE) gained 8.06% and the blue chip CSI 300 added 8.48%.
-In Hong Kong, the benchmark Hang Seng Index rallied 10.2%.
+China stocks surged as Beijing’s unveiling of fresh stimulus measures offset concerns about potential U.S. tariff hikes.
+The Shanghai Composite Index(SSE) gained 5.51%, while the blue chip CSI 300 added 5.5%.
+In Hong Kong, the benchmark Hang Seng Index was up 1.08%.
 (Refer to the above weekly performance table).
-Markets in mainland China were closed on Tuesday for the National Day holiday and will reopen on Tuesday, October 8.
-Hong Kong markets were closed Tuesday but reopened Wednesday.

 Key highlights for the week and outlook for China/HK: